yxlin/yxlin.github.io/_docs/BUGS/hnormal.md

 order: 1
 ---

 Disclaimer: This tutorial uses an experimental (beta) version of _ggdmc_, which has added the functionality of fitting regression models.
 The software can be found in its GitHub.

-The aim of tutorial is to docuemnt one method to fit a hierarchical normal model, using the Rats example in the BUGS examples volumn I. This expands the scope of ggdmc, not only to fit cognitive models but also to fit standard regression models.
+The aim of tutorial is to docuemnt one method to fit an hierarchical normal model, using the [Rats data](http://www.openbugs.net/Examples/Rats.html).
+Rats data were studied in Gelfand (1990) and used in the BUGS examples volumn I.
+This expands the scope of ggdmc, not only to fit cognitive models but also to fit standard regression models.

 ## Set-up Model
 The DDM composes of two complementary defective distribtions; thereby, two response types.
 Unlike the DDM, a regression model has only one response type;
-thereffby one (complete) distribution.
+that is one (complete) distribution.
 Therefore, the _match.map_ and _responses_ arguments are set as _NULL_ and _"r1"_ (meaning only one response type).

 The argument _regressors_ enters the independent / predictive